 How are you meant to have confidence in the emotional permanence of other people when you grew up in a home in which this was lacking?

 - Can you develop your own sense of Emotional Permanence later in life?

 In my experience, improving your relationship with your sense of emotional permanence is possible.

-Because if we can learn to understand ourselves better, to know more about our own emotional blind spots, then we can become better at taking these aspects of ourselves into account on an ongoing basis.
+Because if we can learn to understand ourselves better, and to know more about our own emotional blind spots, then we can become better at taking these aspects of ourselves into account on an ongoing basis.

-We can start to remember that though we find ourselves feeling anxious that our family, partners, children don’t care for us anymore – that this is actually just a typical reaction that we tend to have.
+We can start to remember that though we might find ourselves feeling anxious that our family, partners, and children don’t care for us anymore – that this is actually just a typical reaction that we tend to have.